Kerbalism/Kerbalism/GameData/Kerbalism/System/ScienceRework/README.txt

 		//add this module for each experiment. everything else should be taken care of by other patches in this bundle.
 }

-//IF YOU WANT CUSTOM VALUES, OTHER THAN WHAT'S PROVIDED (faster sampling rate, less ec/s, whatever else DIFFERENT than default configured values for your experiments), you'll have to add another part:
+//IF YOU WANT CUSTOM VALUES, OTHER THAN WHAT'S PROVIDED (faster sampling rate, less ec/s, whatever else DIFFERENT than default configured values for your experiments), you'll have to do it manually.

-@PART[whatever part name]:NEEDS[FeatureScience]:FINAL		//Has to be final, a lot of tweaking and balancing is done very late in the patchig process
-{
-	@MODULE[Experiment]:HAS[#experiment_id[id from above]]
-	{
-		%data_rate =
-		%ec_rate =
-		%transmissible =
-		%requires = 						//these are all the possible fields.
-		%crew_operate = 					//more info at https://github.com/SirMortimer/Kerbalism/blob/ebee94eef30bc033e9de0d2f0e2fc629c2b89e76/docs/modders/modules.rst
-		%crew_reset = 						//Courtesy of Sir Mortimer for doing a bunch of work on the Experiment module.
-		%crew_prepare =
-		%anim_deploy =
-	}
-}
+//there's documentation on each field for the Experiment module.
+Needs to run at :FOR[zzzKerbalism] to take effect.